joeplayo/Py-GAM-User-Audit/README.md

 # PyGAM Automate and Audit User Activity Report for Users who have not logged in <90 Days.

+Use GAM and Python to Automate Auditing your Users and Generate that info into a CSV in order to free up Licenses and perge Inactive Accounts.

 GAM installation or GAMX is required for this to work.

 Python Scripts to run in Conjunction with Google Admin Manager